archmisha/mediarss/src/main/resources/readme.txt

 add kickass torrents parser and add it to torrentz parsing like piratebay - to check need to be able to download how i met your mother s02.e03

-how to prevent when searching house from finding house of lies or house of cards

-when both jobs run the same time - one locks shows table and the other crashes cuz cant lock and timeout

-if a show has ended and some user has it tracked - mark in the ui for him red alert schedule - if some show has an episode in more than 7 days - maybe should add it too schedule - if 7 days ahead have only 1 episode or no episdodes, maybe  better to display more days?

-make subtitles be totally optional!
+when searching in torrentz, how to know that the result are what we need and not something else, need to verify somehow (house vs housewifes... the right season got back
+    anatomy grey seaosn 8 vs s08 vs season 8 720p....)
+    also partial seasons: Greys Anatomy Season 8 Episode 1-22

 2013-04-17 19:54:36,655 [INFO ] ThePirateBayEpisodeTorrentSearcher - Removing 'Beverly Hills 90210 - Season 2' cuz a bad match for '90210 season 2'

+Showtime House vs house
 2013-04-17 19:54:02,377 [INFO ] CompositeTorrentSearcher - Found torrent "NCIS season 1" in thepiratebay.se
 2013-04-17 19:54:02,384 [INFO ] TVShowsTorrentEntriesDownloader - Downloading "NCIS Season 1-9 HD" took 31890 millis.
 Found in thepiratebay.se

 2013-04-17 19:53:24,400 [INFO ] ThePirateBayEpisodeTorrentSearcher - Removing 'How I Met Your Mother Season 07 720p' cuz a bad match for 'How I Met Your Mother season 7 720p'

+episode matching:
+case 1: single episode
+  take everything before s01e01
+  do LD on the texts
+  future: take akas use country US and attr Short title and Alternate title case 2: full season take everything before season 1 take only when after season 1 there is text or number > 100 also take everything before s01 take only when after s01 there is space then take the higher peers between the 2 options

+test this when removing and word completely in normalize Brothers & Sisters season 1 wont find cuz the result is Brothers and Sisters Season 1

+===== 'NCIS: Los Angeles season 1 720p - why not exist???

+when both jobs run the same time - one locks shows table and the other crashes cuz cant lock and timeout

+if a show has ended and some user has it tracked - mark in the ui for him red alert

+schedule - if some show has an episode in more than 7 days - maybe should add it too schedule - if 7 days ahead have only 1 episode or no episdodes, maybe  better to display more days?

+make subtitles be totally optional!

+how to prevent when searching house from finding house of lies or house of cards

 analyze log from 17-04 since 21:30 evening